melikanesky/coderPython/README.md

 # coderPython

 # 💫 About Me:
-🔭 I’m currently working as Backend Developer.<br>🌱Always learning and evolving through new challenges.
+🔭 I’m currently focused on Backend Developer.<br>🌱Always learning and evolving through new challenges.

 # 💻 Tech Stack: